 Daunting Tale of Worsening Water Scarcity in the Indian Subcontinent

-The whole world is facing the intensifying water crisis and India is no exception.
-With a huge population having limited water resources, fluctuating rainfall patterns and rapidly depleting forest cover, it’s fitting to say that water scarcity is worsening in the Indian subcontinent.
+The whole world is facing an intensifying water crisis and India is no exception.
+With a huge population having limited water resources, fluctuating rainfall patterns, and rapidly depleting forest cover, it’s fitting to say that water scarcity is worsening in India.

 Water Resources of India